Abhilashasheoran/ClassroomManagementTracker/README.md

 # ClassroomManagementTracker
-The teacher can see that how many studebts are having doubts related to that topic.
+The teacher can see that how many students are having doubts related to that topic.